FAQ

 Recycled Pants?

+"I read someplace you make these out of recycled pants.
+Is that true?"
 No, it was a misinterpretation a news article mentioning how the TightJacket prototype was made.
 The original crude TightJacket was jury-rigged from a pair of old stretch tights.
 From there I purchased remnants of stretch fabric to refine the pattern, finally settling on the current design using brand new spandex fabric.

 Is it lined?